midi1996/P50-opencore-hackintosh/README.md

 As of writing these things are happening:

 - VoodooI2C will be VoodooInput reliant, make sure you load VoodooInput before VoodooI2C, however from what I last tried, it doesn't work well
+- VoodooRMI comes with VoodooInput built in, when you add it to your config, make sure you use only one instance of VoodooInput, preferably the one that comes with VoodooRMI if you're not using it with anything else
+  - VoodooInput comes bundeled with:
+    - VoodooPS2
+    - VoodooI2C
+    - VoodooRMI (+SMBUS)
+  - Only use one of the instances and delete/disable the rest.
 - An intel Wifi driver is on the work, no promises though
 - *to be added if anything*